 Critical care nursing recruitment and retention continues to be an area of challenge in the critical care system.
 Current leading practices that have been successful and sustainable to foster healthy working environments have been explored and reviewed below.

 Supports for Burnout in Critical Care Teams

 Critical care practitioners are reported to be at a particularly high risk of burnout due to the unique job demands present in intensive care unit environments.
-In July 2020, CCSO expanded the Burnout Survey to include additional questions relating to COVID-19 and its impacts on burnout across critical care units.
-The intent of the survey was to gain a better understanding of burnout levels within Ontario’s critical care units including the influence of COVID-19 on feelings of burnout.
+CCSO has continued to survey critical care teams almost annually and has expanded the Burnout Survey to include additional questions relating to the impact of the COVID-19 pandemic on critical care workers and systems supports needed to alleviate burnout in Ontario’s Critical Care Units.

 CCSO has compiled resources and tools have been identified that may be useful for critical care teams.
 The intent is to offer possible resources to assist individuals, unit managers as well as critical care leaders to support teams in understanding and addressing factors that can contribute to burnout in the critical care system.

 Find all our resources and tools in one convenient repository.